 The most important thing that is above all else is “why” your website exists and “why” people are interested in your organization.
 Make sure this is clearly defined before you begin as it will be the backbone of all other considerations moving forward.

 With your “why” clearly defined, you know what content to create, distribute and amplify and for whom.
+Make sure you solidify this answer before you make other changes based on this Nonprofit SEO Guide.

 2. Create quality content